Ranch Dressing Recipe

 Plant parsley and dill in your garden, then dry them so you can use them in your ranch dressing.
 Home-dried herbs are fresher and more flavorful than anything that you can buy at the grocery store—not to mention a whole lot cheaper.

 Don't be intimidated if you've never dried herbs before.
-It's really easy.
+It's straightforward.
 You can do it in a food dehydrator if you have one or want to invest in one.
 Otherwise, a low-temp oven does the job just fine.
-Or if you don't mind waiting a week or two for your herbs, just hang them upside down in small bunches in a warm, dry place.
+Or if you don't mind waiting a week or two for your herbs, hang them upside down in small bunches in a warm, dry place.
 They'll do all the work for you.

 Store your dried herbs in an air-tight container in your pantry.